 Alternative wastewater treatment systems are OWTS utilizing dispersal field designs consisting of components other than conventional gravity or pressure distribution within standard rock and pipe trench disposal configurations, such as "mound", "at grade", "evapo-transpiration bed," or "sand-lined trenches".
 "Subsurface drip systems" are also a special category of pressure distribution that have specific design considerations and require pre-treatment prior to wastewater discharge to drip lines.
 Alternative systems may be utilized to mitigate limiting soil conditions such that the minimum standards for separation to groundwater, or so that horizontal setbacks may be maintained equivalent to a conventional dispersal system.
 The use of alternative wastewater systems is limited to those components or dispersal technologies for which there have been technical standards adopted by the Division and/or the RWQCB.
+Projects proposing the use of alternative wastewater treatment systems should be referred to the RWQCB for determination as appropriate.
 A proprietary treatment device must be certified by an independent third party laboratory and be included on the list of approved systems or devices maintained by the Department prior to its consideration for use.
 Due to the technical design information necessary to evaluate alternative wastewater treatment systems, any OWTS incorporating alternative treatment or dispersal field components must be designed by a qualified professional in conformance with the Local Agency Management Program, and include a site specific operation and maintenance manual for the owner of the alternative OWTS.

 Prior to final construction approval, the property owner will be required to record a notice stating that an alternative system has been installed on the property.
 This "Notice to Property Owner" shall run with the land and will act as constructive notice to any future property owner that the property is served by an alternative wastewater treatment system with regular maintenance, monitoring and reporting requirements.
-A copy of the recorded document shall be provided to the Department prior to final system approval.
-The Division will document the location and types of alternative OWTS installed, and submit record of such installation in its annual report to the RWQCB.
+A copy of the recorded document shall be provided to the